Wednesday, April 17, 2024

 QUARTODECIMAN VIEW ON EASTER

-This made me want to know - if the the traditionalists accepted the 14th of Nissan date of the Passion, then did the Quartodecimans accept the Good Friday to Easter Sunday timeline of the entombment and resurrection?
+This made me want to know about the opposite side of this coin.
+If the the traditionalists accepted the 14th of Nissan as the date of the Passion, then did the Quartodecimans accept the 14th was on a Friday?
+In other words, did the Quartodecimans accept a Good Friday to Easter Sunday timeline of the entombment and resurrection?

 "But when it drew on (towards day) on the Friday, they accused him much before Pilate; and they could show nothing that was true, but gave false witness against Him.
 And they asked Him of Pilate to be put to death; and they crucified Him on the same Friday.